KENILSHAHH/garden/README.md

 ## Garden Bridge

 We have built an app that can bridge BTC to WBTC from Bitcoin to AggLayer chains such as Polygon zkEVM Cardona, Astar's Zkyoto, Sepolia etc. using [Garden SDK](https://docs.garden.finance/developers/sdk/) and [AggLayer Bridge](https://polygon.technology/agglayer)

+Unified Contract deployed on Wanchain - https://testnet.wanscan.org/address/0x8c43FEAbe31C39f009B7A843b0Fe64689F4ceb74

 ## Video Link